 Joaquin said the sculptures in Getty looked like the ones in Paris (Louvre).
 “They’re also naked!”
 Well I can’t argue with that. 🙂

 At sunset we headed towards the area around Beverly Hills.
-We drove by Rodeo Drive but it was raining heavily and so we decided to just go back to the hotel at Magic Castle, raise out feet and watch some early evening shows on TV.
+We drove by Rodeo Drive but it was still pouring hard so we decided to just go back to the hotel at Magic Castle, raise out feet and watch some early evening shows on TV.
 We’ve rested quite enough and we thought that we should have dinner at Hollywood Boulevard, in Hard Rock in particular, on our last night in LA.
 It was just a few blocks away from the hotel and so we just braved the chilly LA night and walked to the restaurant.